Roots-awv/BReg_MSAR/README.md

 This repository contains supplementary materials and codes used in the manuscript titled: _"Are Bayesian Regularization Methods a Must for Multilevel Dynamic Latent Variables Models?"_

 Figures that was not presented in the manuscript were included in the pdf document entitled _"supplementary_materials.pdf"_.
 In particular, convergence rates and sampling accuracy rates were presented.
-In addition, we presented measures such as relative bias, absolute bias, root mean square error (RMSE), coverage rates and type I error rates.
+In addition, we presented measures such as relative bias, absolute bias, root mean square error (RMSE), power rates and type I error rates.

 We also shared the code and syntax used to generate the data and calculate the results.
  - First, the _"Generated_Data"_ folder contains 2 Python files that allowed us to generate the data in simulation study 1 and simulation study 2 , respectively.